-&lt;sup>116 40 C.F.R. §1508.8.
+&lt;sup>115 40 C.F.R. §1508.8.

-&lt;sup>117 Order Re: Cross Motions for Summary Judgment at 20.
+&lt;sup>116 Order Re: Cross Motions for Summary Judgment at 20.

-health and the environment; (2) the proposed lease sale would affect public health and safety because of the risk of water pollution; and (3) the environmental impacts of hydraulic fracturing are uncertain.
+these were: (1) hydraulic fracturing is highly controversial because of its potential effects on health and the environment; (2) the proposed lease sale would affect public health and safety because of the risk of water pollution; and (3) the environmental impacts of hydraulic fracturing are uncertain.
 The court also found that BLM did not properly investigate possible direct or indirect impacts of its decision.
-119
+118

 In March 2013, the district court held that the BLM NEPA review was "erroneous as a matter of law."
 The court held that BLM unreasonably relied on an environmental analysis that (1) assumed only one exploratory well would be drilled on the leased acres when it was reasonably foreseeable that more wells would be drilled; and (2) did not contain a detailed assessment of the environmental impacts of hydraulic fracturing and horizontal drilling.
-121
+120